-While there are not a lot of studies on this active, copper peptide is a promising ingredient in skincare.
+While there are not many studies on this active, copper peptide is a promising ingredient in skincare.
 This is reflected in the price of the serum.
-The Ordinary “Buffet” + Copper Peptides 1% is $28.90 vs The Ordinary “Buffet” at $14.80, so almost twice the price.
+The Ordinary “Buffet” + Copper Peptides 1% is $28.90 vs. The Ordinary “Buffet” at $14.80, so almost twice the price.

 NOTE: The Ordinary recommends avoiding the use of products containing copper peptides in the same skincare routine as strong antioxidants as well as direct acids, L-Ascorbic Acid, and Ethylated Ascorbic Acid.

 Hylamide SubQ Skin Advanced Serum is formulated with advanced hydration complexes, peptides, and biotechnologies to hydrate the skin on the surface and below the surface while improving the appearance of wrinkles, fine lines, and skin texture.
 There are many technologies in the serum, so let’s take a look at each one:

 - Copper Lysinate/Prolinate: Using Swiss technology, this essential amino acid mineral complex, per the manufacturer, is supposed to boost collagen and elastin production.

 - Nonapeptide-3 Retina-Complex: This peptide, Myristoyl Nonapeptide-3, is supposed to provide similar results as retinol, but without the side effects (i.e. irritation) by increasing cell turnover and stimulating collagen.